-Saturday, after he got home from his second job, he opened the front door and dragged his already partially liquified body directly to the thermostat.
+Saturday, after he got home from his second job, he opened the front door and dragged his partially liquified body directly to the thermostat.
 He punched down the dial and air started to blow.
 He waited impatiently.
 His pained expression said that segments of his very soul were being boiled from his body by the Kansas heat.
-The A/C unit turned on, and air started to blow through our vents.
+The A/C unit turned on, and air started to blow through the vents.

 He sighed with gratitude and headed upstairs to change clothes.
 A few minutes later I was startled by his shouting.